Ripseync/Gamon/patchnotes.md

 - **This is a test** — Welcome to the preview.
 - Let me know what you think about [website](https://gamingalliance.net) mentions, and let me know if adjustments need to be done on **[Discord](https://discord.gg/3jqpTSctJJ)**.
 - **Ilum says hi to Travis !** :).
-- - Launcher should **Auto-Update** when I edit files so no maintenance on your end.
+- Launcher should pull and **Auto-Update** when I edit files so no maintenance on your end.

 ---